raganwald/raganwald.github.com/index.md

 I have shipped as a Technical Product Manager, Program Manager, and in hands-on engineering roles.
 I align technology, design, prioritization, process, and architecture with the capacity we have, the product we need to ship, and our product strategy.

-My product focus is informed by my professional experience in Consulting, Technology Marketing, and Enterprise Sales.
+My work is informed by my professional experience in Consulting, Technology Marketing, and Enterprise Sales.
 I am a past-member of both the Toronto Computer-Human Interaction ACM-SIG and the Toronto Product Management Association.

 ### I lead through collaboration